ashimoon/dotnetliberty.AspNet.log4net/README.md

 ## 2. log4net XML Configuration

-With ASP.NET 5 we no longer have a web.config file.
-Instead we should create an XMLile at the root of our project that contains just our log4net configuration.
+With ASP.NET 5 we no longer have a `web.config` file.
+Instead we should create an XML file at the root of our project that contains just our log4net configuration.
 For example:

 **Notice** that we are using a pattern for the file name.
 The value of the property `appRoot` is provided at runtime by this library.